markfarrell/relation-extraction/README.md

 ##### To find sentences in a text

-The software first tokenizes the text that it reads into individual sentences; a sentence will contain at least one independent clause, asserting a truth value from a composition of predicate expressions.
+The software first tokenizes the text that it reads into individual sentences; a sentence will contain at least one independent clause.

 ### 2.2 Parsing
 ##### To describe the grammatical phrase-structure of each sentence

-Each sentence is piped through the [The Berkeley Parser](http://nlp.cs.berkeley), to generate an abstract syntax tree that describes its phrase-structure.
-See [Penn Treebank II Constituent Tags](http://www.surdeanu.info/mihai/teaching/ista555-fall13/readings/PennTreebankConstituents.html).
+Each sentence is piped through the [The Berkeley Parser](http://nlp.cs.berkeley) to generate a tree of constituents.

 ### 2.3 Compilation
-##### To find simple predicate expressions in sentences
+##### To find atoms and compound terms in sentences

 #### 2.3.1 Definitions

 ##### 2.3.1.1 Constituents

+ Constituents are nonterminal nodes of the trees produced by The Berkeley Parser.
+Each constituent has a tag, describing the syntactic function of the subtree in relation to the sentence that was parsed.
+Constituents are either words, phrases or clauses.
+See [Penn Treebank II Constituent Tags](http://www.surdeanu.info/mihai/teaching/ista555-fall13/readings/PennTreebankConstituents.html) for details and examples.

 ##### 2.3.1.2 Phrases
+  Phrases are constituents that group together several words, but do not form a complete proposition.
 ##### 2.3.1.3 Clauses
+  Clauses, in constrast to phrases, are groups of several constituents that form a complete proposition; they can be simple, made up of phrases, or compounded with other clauses.

-##### 2.3.1.4 Simple Predicate Expressions
+##### 2.3.1.4 First-order Logic

+  The compiler implements a [zipper](http://www.haskell.org/haskellwiki/Zipper) that takes a tree of constituents and rebuilds it tree composed of [terms](http://en.wikipedia.org/wiki/Prolog): atoms and compounds terms.
+A set of patterns are matched on at each level of the constituent tree, whereafter atoms and compound terms are constructed from predicates and arguments that are found.

-#### 2.3.2 Phrase-Structure Patterns
+#### 2.3.2 Constituent Patterns

+    sealed trait ConstituentPattern

 ##### 2.3.2.1 Predicate Arguments

+Atom terms are constructed when predicate arguments are found in constituent trees.

+    private[this] object PredicateArgument extends ConstituentPattern {

+      def unapply(tree : Tree[String]) : Boolean = tree match {
+         case Tree.Node("NP", Stream("NN", "NNS")) => true
+         case Tree.Node("NP", Stream("NN", "NN")) => true
+         case Tree.Node("NP", Stream("NN", "NNPS")) => true
+         case Tree.Node("NP", Stream("NNP", "NNS")) => true
+         case Tree.Node("NP", Stream("NNP", "NN")) => true
+         case Tree.Node("NP", Stream("NNP", "NNPS")) => true
+         case Tree.Node("NP", Stream("@NP", "NNP")) => true
+         case Tree.Node("NP", Stream("@NP", "NN")) => true
+         case Tree.Node("NP", Stream("@NP", "NNPS")) => true
+         case _ => false
+      }

+    }

 ##### 2.3.2.2 Monovalent Predicate Expressions
 ##### 2.3.2.3 Divalent Predicate Expressions